-doctorate Either doctor's degree or doctorate are acceptable references.
+doctorate Never doctor's degree; always us or doctorate or doctoral degree.
 See academic degrees.

 dollar Always lowercase.
 Use figures and the \$ sign in all except casual reference or amount without a figure: The lunch cost \$5.
 Please bring a dollar for the trip.